dentity007/Agentforce-Dynamic-Action/docs/architecture.md

 3. Expand the template library to support Flow, invocable actions, and Lightning web components.
 4. Wire telemetry capture and tuning feedback loops (prompt revision, outcome scoring).
 5. Harden testing with end-to-end orchestrator scenarios and mocked LLM responses.

+## Turnkey Pipeline

+Call `SchemaIntentPipeline.run(goal, options)` to execute the complete flow in one method.
+The result bundles the schema snapshot, ranked recommendations, plan, and generated code artifacts so UI or automation layers can drive confirmation and execution.